-The Site adjoins Oxford township in a location that achieves a consolidated urban form to the township as signalled in the Rural Residential Strategy (RRDS).
+The Site adjoins Rangiora township in a location that achieves a consolidated urban form to the township as signalled in the District Development Strategy (DDS).

 The submitter sees little long term benefits in continuing to farm the Site.
 It is not a viable farming enterprise in its current form.
-By supporting the Waimakariri District Council's strategic intentions in the DDS and RRDS for meeting an identified need for large lot residential use of the Site, it will enable people and communities to provide for their wellbeing by supporting the business and services in the Oxford area, facilitating walking and cycling to key facilities, enables some rural production on the lots, can be serviced by the Council restricted water supply, and as a low intensity use will avoid adverse effects on the natural and physical resources of the Site.
+By supporting the Waimakariri District Council's strategic intentions in the DDS for meeting an identified need for residential use of the Site, it will enable people and communities to provide for their well-being.
+It will support the business/ social activity and services in the Rangiora area, facilitating walking and cycling to key facilities, and can be serviced by the Council reticulated services in a programmed manner.
+The site is within a FDA shown on Map A CRPS so is in a planned future urban area consistent with the Policy.

-5.2.2 Integration of land-use and regionally significant infrastructure (Wider Region) In relation to the integration of land use
+5.2.2 Integration of land-use and regionally significant infrastructure (Wider Region)